g1eng/matrixa/README.md

 # Concepts

-This project is an experimental dog food that probably tastes bad for you.
+This is a dog food that probably tastes bad for you.

 The project aims to be: